International Student Application Checklist

 INSTRUCTIONS AND INFORMATION

-International students are admitted to Manhattan Christian College by contacting the Admissions Office for an International Student application packet, or by printing and completing the application from this web site.
+International students are admitted to Manhattan Christian College by contacting the Admissions Office for an International Student application packet, or by printing and completing the application form on this website.
 Please, be sure to print neatly and provide a complete postal mailing address.
 The following policy applies:

 It is important that all of the following be received in this office before any action can be taken on your admission.
 No I-20 form will be issued until all items are in our office and you have been officially admitted to the college by the admissions committee.